bruceyoungsysu/bruceyoungsysu.github.io/_posts/2019-01-29-Picture-Style-Transfer-with-CNN.md

 image: https://raw.githubusercontent.com/bruceyoungsysu/bruceyoungsysu.github.io/master/_posts/style_transfer/Deadpool_sn.png
 ---

 Style transfer is an interesting task to do, as it contains the basic ideas in image processing which is popular in model mobile apps.
 It is also a project that worth stressing in computer vision classes.
+In this post, we implemented a style transfer CNN on the top of the pre-trained VGG-16 or VGG-19 models.
+To achieve the goal of style transfer, two loss functions are utilized to optimize the neural network: the style loss and the content loss.
+By adjusting the ratio of these two loss functions, the user is able to control the degree of style transference.

 # About Style Transfer